Driving & Car Rental

 Blood alcohol levels allowed permissible for driving in Argentina are quite low.

-The level to pass a sobriety test is .02% for motorcycles and .05% for car drivers, which is equal to about one drink for an average-size person.
+The acceptable blood alcohol level is .02% for motorcycles and .05% for car drivers, which is about one drink per hour for an average-sized person.

 • Which side of the road do they drive on in Argentina?